 Knowledge Driven Privacy by Design for IoT

-Augmenting Software Design Processes using Automated Privacy-aware Internet of Things Application Design Techniques
+Augmenting Software Design Processes by Developing Knowledge-based AI Technique Towards Assisted Privacy-aware Internet of Things Application Designing

 Internet of Things (IoT) applications development and design process is more complicated than others, such as the one for desktop, web, or mobile.
 That’s because IoT applications need both software and hardware to cooperate across multiple nodes with different capabilities.
 Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
 Due to the above complications, non-functional requirements, such as security and privacy, tend to be overlooked.